birfan/BaristaDatasets/data/barista-personalised-order/README.md

 ## Contact

-For any information or for requesting Barista Datasets with different order items, customer names, or larger dataset size, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.
+For any information or for requesting Barista Datasets with different order items, customer names, or larger dataset size, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk (the most recent contact information is available at [personal website](https://www.baharirfan.com)).